 - 1. Establish goals and objectives for the regional transportation system. - a.
 Goals were established by reviewing the goals in the 2045 Long-Range Plan, benchmarking against goals identified in other regions' plans, and getting feedback on draft goals and objectives through stakeholder discussion groups. - 2.
 Assess system performance using data and public feedback. - a.
 Public feedback was received through surveys, open houses, stakeholder meetings, and community outreach. - 3.
 Identify areas of high-priority system needs. - a.
 Staff identified the highest priority locations for system improvements based on safety, congestion, or lack of access. - 4.
 Develop a comprehensive list of previously identified projects. - a.
 These are the candidate projects considered when identifying the highest priority projects for implementation.
 Candidate projects that resolve high-priority system needs were evaluated and prioritized. - 5.
 Prioritize projects based on: - a.
-Ability to resolve high-priority system needs - b.
-Project costs - c.
-Additional public feedback - 6.
+The MPO's project prioritization process - b.
+Previous statewide/regional initiatives - c.
+Locality-developed project prioritization processes - d.
+Public and stakeholder feedback - 6.
 Identify gaps between high-priority needs and previously identified projects.